MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 3. Start a rollout of the new or changed controls in line with the service review policy, giving product teams time to remediate their services.

-In this stage, to baseline, all services currently in production use are approved with their current policy controls.
+In this stage, as the baseline, all services currently in production use are approved with their current policy controls.

 From here, the process is ready to start working with the service guidance as if it were going through a normal review.